-REPORTING
+I. REPORTING

-- Α. Reporting Complaints via the Hospital's Intranet Site - Whenever possible, staff members are encouraged to enter 1. non-clinical complaints directly into the Complaint Management System on the Hospital's intranet site.
-OneSource. - 2.
-The Complaint Management System provides a mechanism for tracking and reporting complaint data, as well as coordinating timely follow-up. - 3.
-All verbal or written complaints regarding quality of care issues, abuse, neglect or patient harm shall be entered into the Event Reporting System for appropriate investigation and follow-up. - B. Reporting Complaints via Telephone - Complaints about care delivered at OSUCCC James may 1. be directed to James Patient Experience at 1-614-293-8609. - 2.
-After regular business hours, complaints may be escalated to the Administrative Nursing Supervisor. - C. Reporting Complaints via Patient Satisfaction Surveys - Information obtained from patient satisfaction surveys will not 1. be considered a grievance, except: - If an identified patient writes or attaches a written complaint on the survey and requests resolution (i.e. requests an act or response), then the complaint shall be considered a grievance. - b.
-If an identified patient writes or attaches a written complaint on the survey and does not request resolution, then the hospital shall treat this as a grievance if the hospital would usually treat such a complaint as a grievance.
+A. Reporting Complaints via the Hospital's Intranet Site

+- Whenever possible, staff members are encouraged to enter non-clinical complaints directly into the Complaint Management System on the Hospital's intranet site, OneSource. - 2.
+The Complaint Management System provides a mechanism for tracking and reporting complaint data, as well as coordinating timely follow-up. - All verbal or written complaints regarding quality of care issues, abuse, neglect or patient harm shall be entered into the Event Reporting System for appropriate investigation and follow-up. - B. Reporting Complaints via Telephone - Complaints about care delivered at OSUCCC James may be directed to James Patient Experience at 1-614-293-8609. - 2.
+After regular business hours, complaints may be escalated to the Administrative Nursing Supervisor. - C. Reporting Complaints via Patient Satisfaction Surveys - 1.
+Information obtained from patient satisfaction surveys will not be considered a grievance, except: - a.
+If an identified patient writes or attaches a written complaint on the survey and requests resolution (i.e. requests an act or response), then the complaint shall be considered a grievance. b.
+If an identified patient writes or attaches a written - If an identified patient writes or attaches a written complaint on the survey and does not request resolution, then the hospital shall treat this as a grievance if the hospital would usually treat such a complaint as a grievance.